 We are entering an era of higher uncertainty, with more active management of their assets by infrastructure investors required.

 Our members share the same long-term interest in infrastructure investment, whether they access it as Asset owners, fund & asset managers, advisors & service providers.
-Over its first 4 years, LTIIA has attracted close to 50 members hailing from all regions of the world and constituting a representative cross-section of the Infrastructure investment industry.
+Since 2014, LTIIA has attracted over 40 members hailing from all regions of the world and constituting a representative cross-section of the Infrastructure investment industry.
 We’re big enough to form a community of practice and gain recognition for the industry in international fora, yet small enough to enable direct interaction and cross-fertilization of ideas and practices between our members.
 And we believe as much in the need for some academic research to help set up the appropriate framework for performance benchmarks, as in sharing best practices from hands-on experience…

 We depend on our members’ active participation to give us the clout and legitimacy in the public arena.
 And new members are welcome to further strengthen our capacity and resources.

 There are 3 categories of members (Full, Associate & Honorary) ; fees vary according to status (Asset owner or Asset manager/service provider, Private/commercial sector or Public/Multilateral institution.
 For Honorary members, any contribution (in cash or kind) is voluntary.